mosTavassoli/IS-SunTech/ReportAsIs.md

 # Identification

-Bronze Industrial Group, Bronze St (nakhl street) ,Kerman Motor Blvd , 16th km Tehran Karaj Exp-way , Tehran
+Bronze Industrial Group, Bronze St (nakhl street) ,Kerman Motor Blvd , 16th km Tehran Karaj Exp-way , Tehran, Iran

 # Financial and legal information

-Turn over in the year 2019 of Bronze Industry is roughly 7.5 million Euros based on their services and selling products.
+Turn over in the year 2019 of the Bronze Industry is roughly 7.5 billion Euros based on their services and selling products.

 # Organizational variables